Parent Resources

 Does Disability Services and Resources provide tutorial services?

 DSR does not provide tutorial services.
-Tutorial services are offered free to all students through the Cardinal Tutoring Center.
+The Cardinal Tutoring Center offers free tutoring to all Gadsden State students.
 Student Support Services also offers free tutoring to their participants.

 PARENTS NEED TO KNOW: